-Several ECC Reports were or are currently under development within CEPT/ECC describing frequency management related and compatibility/sharing issues, see also sections 4 and 5: the draft ECC Report on Broadband Direct-Air-to-Ground Communications (DA2GC) [26], ECC Report 209 on compatibility/sharing studies related to Broadband Direct-Air-to-Ground Communications (DA2GC) in the frequency bands 1900-1920 MHz / 2010-2025 MHz and services/applications in the adjacent bands [27] and the draft ECC Report on Compatibility between DA2GC and PMSE video links in the 2 GHz unpaired bands [29].
+Several ECC Reports were or are currently under development within CEPT/ECC describing frequency management related and compatibility/sharing issues, see also sections 4 and 5: the draft ECC Report 214 on Broadband Direct-Air-to-Ground Communications (DA2GC) [26], ECC Report 209 on compatibility/sharing studies related to Broadband Direct-Air-to-Ground Communications (DA2GC) in the frequency bands 1900-1920 MHz / 2010-2025 MHz and services/applications in the adjacent bands [27] and the draft ECC Report on Compatibility between DA2GC and PMSE video links in the 2 GHz unpaired bands [29].

 Additionally, because other frequency bands - especially 5855-5875 MHz - have also been studied for Broadband DA2GC, ECC Report 210 on Compatibility/sharing studies related to Broadband Direct-Air-to-Ground Communications (DA2GC) in the frequency bands 5855-5875 MHz, 2400-2483.5 MHz and 3400-3600 MHz [28] has been developed.

+The outcome of the evaluation of other frequency bands below 6 GHz, which were considered as less suitable than the unpaired 2 GHz bands or than the band 5855-5875 MHz, is also provided in ECC Report 214.

 Introduction